 What actually gives you life?
 Who or what makes you happy?
 Where do you feel alive?
 Some people feel alive after a day of productivity when they can rest at watch some well-deserved Netflix.
 Others feel happiest in the presence of people of they love.
 Others still feel like they’re thriving when they’re tackling their personal/ spiritual goals.

 As I go through college, I really find happiness in a few ways – which most often doesn’t correlate to school.
 I find my happy in being surrounded by encouraging people who have the same values as me.
-I find my happy writing for the blog, creating unique graphics for posts, and clicking the upload button.
-I find my happy in reading a good book on a rainy day with some hot tea cuddled with my teddy bear.
+A lot of the time I find my happy writing for the blog, creating unique graphics for posts, and clicking the upload button.
+Most definitely, I find my happy in reading a good book on a rainy day with some hot tea cuddled with my teddy bear.
 I also can’t forget a game changer – ice cream!

 Now that I know where my happy comes from and where yours is – what are you actually doing?
 Are you spending time in the places you find your happy?